Novalnet-AG/kajabi-payment-integration-novalnet/README.md

 # KAJABI PAYMENT INTEGRATION BY NOVALNET

-The Kajabi payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences – thus simplifying payment processing with a single integration.
+The Kajabi payment integration from Novalnet allows you to accept payments worldwide, fully automate your payment processing and offer seamless payment experiences - thus simplifying payment processing with a single integration.

-## Installation and Configuration
+## Offer Creation
+The Offer creation process will help you to set up offers and customize your checkout process.

-### Step 1: App Installation
+### Step 1: To create an offer, Click Offers under the menu Products.
-Click the installation link included in the Novalnet Shopify payment integration package.

-### Step 2: Custom Payment Method Setup
-Choose your preferred payment methods through Settings &#8594; Payment Providers.

-### Step 3: Add Custom Script
-Add the custom script in the Checkout page.
-Navigate to Settings &#8594; Checkout process.

-Refer our installation docs for specifics on how to add the custom script during the checkout process.
+### Step 2: Click on the + Add New Offer button on top right corner of the page.

+### Step 3: Fill in the necessary information in the required fields (Title, Product, Price, etc.), then click on the Save button to save the changes

+After creating the new offer, you can edit the details of the new offer as well as the design

+## Important Note
+- While creating offers, Price option should be set as Free and Price text override value should be defined as per your individual price requirements.
+- Created offers should always be in the status “Published”.

 ## Demo
 After successful configuration you can test the checkout process with our demo test credentials, which can be found on the Novalnet [developer portal](https://developer.novalnet.de/testing).